Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Hamilton-Jacobi equations

-where $\phi : [0,t] \times \bbD \to \bbC$ and~$\gamma : \bbD \to \bbC $ are two functions.
-We choose complex-valued functions here as we shall be using properties on analytic functionals of~$\gamma$ later in this chapter.
-All the results obtained so far can easily be adapted to this more general setting.
-To stress the dependence on $\phi$ and $\gamma$, we introduce a specific notation for the corresponding exponential moment~\eqref{I-def dynamics}
+recalling the notation~$D_s g:= \partial_s g + v\cdot \nabla_x g$.
+The effect of this specific choice will be to integrate the transport term in the Hamilton-Jacobi equation.
+We choose complex-valued functions here as we shall be using properties of analytic functionals of~$g$ later; all the results obtained so far can easily be adapted to this more general setting.
+To stress the dependence on $g$, we introduce a specific notation for the corresponding exponential moment~\eqref{I-def dynamics}